 What Is Creatine?

-Creatine is a compound made naturally in our bodies.
+Creatine (also known as creatine monohydrate) is a natural compound in our bodies.
 It is also found in meat, fish, and poultry.
-We usually make about 1-2 grams naturally everyday day and get about 1-2 grams a day from the food they eat.
+We usually make about 1-2 grams naturally every day and get about 1-2 grams daily from the food we eat.

 Creatine is also one of the most popular nutritional supplements in the world.
 In supplements, it's often called creatine monohydrate.